Glenndork/Bastion-App/README.md

 A Desktop-based Malware Detection Application using Support Vector Machines

 - Features
-1. Malware Scanning - it scans the exe file in the system and then extracts its features for checking if it's malware or benign.
+1. Malware Scanning -this feature allows users to set a directory for malware scanning.
+This process leverages the trained model.
+When a directory is set, the application scans the previous files found in the directory.
+When a new file is detected, the application scans it, extracts its features, and feeds it to the trained model.
+Then, the trained model predicts if it is malware or not.

-2. SMS Notification - if malware is detected, it sends an sms notification along with its file path that malware is detected.
-(Needs WIFI to work)
+2. SMS Notification - – the researchers integrate Vonage Api; this API sends an SMS alert when malware is detected.

+3. Scan History – the researchers implemented a history of all the files scanned by the application.
+A button can be clicked to access the log.
 ## Developers

 Karl Francis S. Catolico